abipalli/semioverse/README.md

 **Interfacing interface** brings *mutability*, *extensiveness*, *interactivity*, *receptivity* to the architecture/frame of **interface** itself through **interface** itself.
 The injunction of this medium is ***Play!***

+(Add note on a language as interfacing interfacing)

 ---

 **[Play! (telegram)](https://t.me/semioverse)**